Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets

-In our previous work \ci{ourpart1}, requiring positiveness of self-energies, $X_1$ and $X_2$, we have found a boundary condition for the intensity of EA interaction as $\gamma \leq U|\sigma|$.
-Now the question arises "Can a similar condition be found for the intensity of DM interaction $\gamma'$?"
+In our previous work\ci{ourpart1}, requiring positiveness of self-energies, $X_1$ and $X_2$, we have found a boundary condition for the strength of EA interaction as $\gamma \leq U|\sigma|$.
+Now we address the question whether a similar condition be found for the strength of DM interaction $\gamma'$.

-First we note that the equation \re{eq:r0} for $r_0$ has a positive solution regardless the sign (and value) of P. In fact, since $\gamma'>0$, the number of sign changes in this equation is equal to unity, it has exactly one positive solution due to Descartes rule.
-And hence, in Sirkers approximation, the right hand side of both equations (\ref{eq:Z1Z2}) are positive for any $\gamma'>0$.
-Thus, when we neglect $\sigma$ and use linear approximation in $\gamma'$, there is no upper bound for the intensity of DM interaction, $\gamma'$.
-However, when we go beyond such approximation, we have to deal with Eq.s \re{eq:X10} and \re{eq:X20}, where the last terms with $\gamma'^2$ play an important role for large $\gamma'$.
-By examining the coefficients of $\gamma'^2$, namely $D_1$ and $D_2$ given in Eq.s (2.4) one may find that $D_2>0$ and $D_1<0$ at any temperature.
-Now, it can be understood that, at large value of $\gamma'$, the last term in Eq. \re{eq:GX2} will dominate over the first and second terms, making the whole RHS of this equation negative.
-Actual numerical analysis for TlCuCl$_3$ show that this happens at $\gamma'>0.7$ K for $H\leq 20$ T. In reality, $\gamma'$ is rather small: $\gamma'_{optimum}\approx 0.02$ K (see Sect.
-IV).
-Anyway, in contrast to Sirker approximation, the present approach, taking into account $\gamma'$ up to the second order, is able to predict upper bound for the intensity of DM interaction $\gamma'_{max}\approx 0.7$K, beyond which this interaction destroys the condensate of triplons.
+First, we note that Eq.\,\re{eq:r0} for $r_0$ has a positive solution regardless the sign (and value) of the parameter $P$.
+In fact, since $\gamma'>0$, the number of sign changes in this equation is equal to unity, it has exactly one positive solution due to Descartes' Rule of Signs.
+Hence, in the approximation suggested by Ref.\, \cite{Sirker1}, the right hand side of Eqs.\,(\ref{eq:Z1Z2}) are positive for any $\gamma'>0$.
+Thus, when we neglect $\sigma$ and use the approximation linear in $\gamma'$, there is no upper bound for the strength of DM interaction, $\gamma'$.
+However, when we go beyond such an approximation, we have to deal with Eqs.\,\re{eq:X10} and \re{eq:X20}, where the last terms with $\gamma'^2$ play an important role for large $\gamma'$.
+By examining the coefficients of $\gamma'^2$, namely $D_1$ and $D_2$ given in Eqs.\,(2.4) one may find that $D_2>0$ and $D_1<0$ at any temperature.
+Now, it can be understood that at large values of $\gamma'$, the last term in Eq.\,\re{eq:GX2} will dominate over the first and second terms, making the right hand side of this equation negative.
+Actual numerical analysis for TlCuCl$_3$ show that this happens at $\gamma'>0.7$\.K for $H\leq 20$\,T. In reality, $\gamma'$ is rather small: $\gamma'_{optimum}\approx 0.02$\,K (see Section IV).
+Anyway, in contrast to approximation used in Ref.\, \cite{Sirker1}, the present approach, taking into account $\gamma'$ up to the second order, is able to predict an upper bound for the strength of DM interaction $\gamma'_{max}\approx 0.7$K, beyond which this interaction destroys the condensate of triplons.